AttractionsOdisha

 Nandankanan Zoological Park

 Nandankanan is home to more than 3,073 animals across 154 species, including 1,198 mammals, 1,588 birds, 266 reptiles, and 21 amphibians.
-The zoo isn’t just about numbers; it’s about pioneering wildlife conservation.
-It became the world’s first zoo to breed white tigers in captivity when two normal-colored tigers gave birth to three white cubs in 1980.
+It became the world’s first zoo to breed white tigers in captivity when two normal-coloured tigers gave birth to three white cubs in 1980.
+Here’s a glimpse of some of the incredible creatures you can expect to see during your visit:

 Jungle Safari Ride